 Rating & Content Info

-Traitor is rated PG-13 for intense violent sequences, thematic material and brief language.
+Why is Traitor rated PG-13?
+Traitor is rated PG-13 by the MPAA for intense violent sequences, thematic material and brief language.

 The film’s opening scenes explode with a car bombing that kills a man in front of his child.
 It is followed by repeated scenes of gunfire exchange, beatings and attacks on a compound and prison.
 Bombs destroy buildings and vehicles.
 One man is shown burning in the aftermath.
 Others are tortured and bullied, often resulting in bloody injuries.
 A young adult male is thrown in front of a speeding train (impact not seen).
 Suicide bombers blow up a bus full of people.
 Smoking and alcohol use are depicted.
 A strong sexual expletive, profanities, and brief sexual references are used in the script.

 Do you agree that some people practice a “sliding scale” of religious observance?
 What might contribute to slacking on some regulations?
 Is it justifiable to break rules in order to fit in with the rest of society?

 One of the plot organizers says that acts of terrorism are performed for an audience.
 How does news coverage aid terrorist in promoting their reign of fear?
 Is there another way to deal with these incidents?

 A mother in the story believes that her son has seen enough death to value life.
 Do you agree with her assessment?
 Do you think that viewing frequent portrayals of death and murder in entertainment sources increases or decreases one’s appreciation for life?